tupuni/polynesianoutliersvoyaging/README.md

 software](https://cloud.r-project.org/) itself and optionally [RStudio Desktop](https://rstudio.com/products/rstudio/download/).

+In order to install all of the dependencies required by the analyses `devtools` is required (`install.packages("devtools")`.

 You can download the compendium as a zip from from this URL:
 [main.zip](/archive/main.zip).
 After unzipping: - open the `.Rproj` file in RStudio - run `devtools::install()` to ensure you have the